-West Health is continuing its efforts by focusing on three common-sense reforms: lowering the cost of prescription drugs, accelerating the adoption of value-based care models, and increasing price transparency for consumers and employers.
+West Health is focused on three common-sense reforms to address America’s healthcare cost crisis: lowering the cost of prescription drugs, accelerating the adoption of value-based care, and increasing price transparency for consumers and employers.

 The rising cost of healthcare is a growing economic and public health crisis that hurts the U.S. economy, threatens individual financial security, compromises care and reduces patient access.
 Excessive spending on healthcare places significant burdens on American businesses and family budgets and endangers the funding of vital programs such as Medicare and Medicaid.

-Our goal is to develop and share specific recommendations and policy and practice prescriptions to be published and their implementation facilitated with elected officials, policymakers, health systems, insurers, businesses, patients and other stakeholders.
-Progress will be measured to hold stakeholders accountable for reducing healthcare costs.
+Our goal is to develop and share specific, commonsense recommendations and policy and practice solutions to that can be advanced and implemented by elected officials, policymakers, health systems, insurers, businesses, patients and other stakeholders.
+West Health is committed to tracking and measuring progress to hold stakeholders accountable for reducing healthcare costs.

 Civica Rx exists in the public interest as a non-stock, non-profit corporation committed to stabilizing the supply of essential generic medications.
 Founded by seven leading hospital systems concerned about generic drug shortages and three philanthropic members passionate about improving healthcare, including the Gary and Mary West Foundation, Arnold Ventures and the Peterson Center on Healthcare.
-As of April 2019, more than 30 Health Systems have joined Civica as Governing, Founding and Partnering members, representing over 900 U.S. hospitals and equaling approximately 180,000 licensed beds or 27% of the nation’s licensed beds.
-Civica Rx will provide patients with greater access to more affordable drugs and better, safer care.
-Caregivers will be better able to focus on the delivery of great care, and not spend time searching for drugs in shortage or developing alternative therapies.
+Since it’s inception, more than 50 Health Systems have joined Civica as Governing, Founding and Partnering members, representing over 1,400 U.S. hospitals and representing one-third of the nation’s licensed hospital beds.

 Three common-sense reforms – lowering the cost of prescription drugs, accelerating the adoption of value-based care models, and increasing price transparency for consumers and employers.